An executor’s guide to probate in Iowa

 Here’s a brief overview of the probate process from an executor’s perspective:

-2. Receive your free consultation with one of our attorneys, Hope or Michelle.
+2. If your intake is approved, you will receive a link to schedule a complimentary virtual consultation with one of our attorneys, Hope or Michelle.

-3. Sign the engagement letter from Hope Wood, JD, which lists the services to be provided and the associated fees.
+3. After the consultation, within approximately 24-48 hours, you’ll receive an engagement letter that lists the services to be provided and the flat fee for the case.

 4. Review the Executor Workbook, which will be mailed to your home.